RetroReversing/retroReversing/categories/misc/Books.md

 ## Version 5.0
 The Fifth version was released in 2001 by **Pearson Software** but we don't currently know what was on the CDs.
 We can presume it has Version 8 of DirectX and most likely the same Introductory Edition of Visual C++ 6.0 as the previous versions.

+It also may have included software called **3D GameStudio Standard** version 5.12 but this is only confirmed by one source [^5].

 We know that one of the eBooks included on the CDs was:
 * Tricks of the Windows Game Programming Gurus